ido-nvim/docs/markdown/advice.md

 - `action` The piece of code which is being advised.
 Can be a defined function or a lambda

-- `temporary` Whether the advice will be removed once it is executed once, `false` by default
+- `temporary` How temporary the advice is, can be one of 0, 1 or 2

 - `hook` The hook when the advice will be executed, can be one of `before`, `after` or `overwrite` (default)

+Temporariness:
+- `0` The advice is not temporary, it will never be removed unless `advice.remove()` is called.
+Default

+- `1` The advice will be removed once Ido stops running.
+This is invalid anywhere other than an Ido function

+- `2` The advice will be removed the moment it has been executed

 Returns:
 - `nil` Some errors have occured.
 In this case, it will print out the exact cause of the error